hashkrish/se2001-notes/question_papers/22t3/quiz2/set_1.md

 (c)

+### Explanation

+- The `sed 's/,/\t/g'` command will replace all the commas with tabs in the file.
+- Renaming a file does not automatically change the file type.

 <div style="page-break-after: always;"></div>

 ## Question 7 [MSQ] [8]

 Select the command(s) that list all regular users in the system.
-UID of regular users is greater than $999$ and their default shell is bash $(/usr/bin/bash)$.
+UID of regular users is greater than $999$ and their default shell is bash `/usr/bin/bash`.
 Note: The option `-E` enables the Extended Regular Expression (ERE) in sed.

-The file $/etc/passwd$ contains the user information.
+The file `/etc/passwd` contains the user information.
 The format of the file is specified below

 ```
 username:x:UID:GID:Description:Home Directory:Full Path to Shell